Black Nerve

 For a few decades, they lavished.
 Then in 1145, after just a few years of training, the knights of Wingrav relieved the heir apparent Egalgen of her provisional rank.
 Her skills neither exceeded nor lagged behind that of other aspirant knights.
 Rather, in the span of a single month, she went from capable fighter to paralyzed, struck motionless from the neck down.

 Bloodletters could find diagnosis nor cure for the nerve damage, and Egalgen never recovered.
-Augran the second denies her inheritance, granting it to her next daughter.
-Yet Egalgen's case was not unique, only the first and most dramatic.
-Perhaps aggrieved by her choice of career, when so many of Gildenighters banes chose the sedentary life of a spellbinders managing pharmacia.
-Egalgen lived miserably and then died, her only legacy that this condition bears her name: Egalgen's curse.
+Her mother, Augran the second, denies Egalgen any inheritance, granting it to her next daughter.
+Yet Egalgen’s case was not unique, only the first and most dramatic.
+Perhaps it was aggrieved by her choice of career, when so many of Gildenighters banes chose the sedentary life of a spellbinders managing pharmacia.
+Egalgen lived miserably and then died, her only legacy that this condition bears her name: Egalgen’s curse.

 For decades, specters of weakness, numbness, and muscle spasms would haunt the clan.
 An unlucky few contracted that same total paralysis, and at length, the bloodletters named this no plague or disease, but a vespertine affliction.
 Egalgen’s curse crept through the whole clan, and eventually, a haruspex divined a cause.

 The revelation?
-Just as the Gildenighter clan extracted wealth, the vespers would extract in turn.
+Just as the Gildenighter clan extracted wealth from others, the vespers would extract in turn.
 As price for their fluidity in moving money, the vespers would steal fluidity of movement from their bodies.
-The wealthiest, most successful spellbinders of the clan, Augran's line, were to the last frozen stiff.
+The wealthiest, most successful spellbinders of the clan, Augran’s line, were, to the last, frozen stiff.

 By turn of the thirteenth century, Gildenighter nymphs increasingly didn’t hatch.
 Mothers needed to dug children from the ootheca.
 Never a clan of warriors, the Gildenighter persisted in spellbinding, but the curse stripped them of faith and prestige.
 They gained a reputation as blighted moneylenders, and survived chiefly from deep, offshore coffers.